 In order to use courses towards Academic Enrichment, the student must submit an application for Academic Enrichment, which includes a Career Plan Statement.
-The application is reviewed by the Undergraduate Faculty Advisor, who must approve the Academic Enrichment coursework.
+The application is reviewed by the Undergraduate Faculty Advisor, who approves Academic Enrichment coursework.

-Academic Enrichment cannot be declared your last semester.
-You must submit your application at least 12 months before graduation.
-Academic Enrichment course substitutions can be submitted until the 12th class day of your last semester.
+Applications for the approval of Academic Enrichment coursework must be submitted at least 12 months before graduation.
+If Academic Enrichment courses have been previously approved, requests to update courses to be used for AE can be submitted until the 12th class day of the graduating semester.

 Step 1: Make sure you have selected your technical cores to include Academic Enrichment.
 Review information and procedures about selecting technical cores here.

 Step 2: Research Academic Enrichment courses.

 - Carefully review the guidelines listed below for Acceptable and Unacceptable Coursework.

 - Check for pre-requisites - remember that you must meet all prerequisite and co-requisite requirements for the offering department.